Jason R. Green

 computational problems related to the molecular scale transport of

 matter and energy.
-By constructing new methods we characterize,
+We are constructing new methods to characterize,

 understand, and control the dynamical processes of complex systems